yabinmeng/dseansible/README.md

 ```

+The high level description (as below) of the top level elements should be quite straightforward.
+Fore more background information about Ansible configuration file, inventory, playbook, and role, please check Ansible documentation.

 | Top Level Item Name | Type   | Description  |
 | ------------------- | ------ | ------------ |
 | ansible.cfg         | File   | Configuration setting file to control Ansible execution behavior |